r0d4n-dev/simple-python-Caesar-cipher/README.md

 ## Limitations

-- This implementation only works with ASCII letters (A-Z, a-z)
 - The Caesar cipher is a very basic encryption method and not secure for sensitive information
 - Both parties need to know the shift value to encrypt/decrypt messages